The .NET Framework Setup Removal & Cleanup Utility

 There are a couple of very important caveats that you should review before using this tool to remove any version of the .NET Framework from your system:

-.NET Framework Setup Cleanup Utility for Windows 7 download
+Microsoft .NET Framework Setup Cleanup Tool download

 I’m sorry, but I cannot more strongly recommend that no version of the .NET framework ever be removed from any Windows machine.